1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

     *If you adjust your z-offset on the fly while printing your ***initial layer***, you need to save that value to the ***endstop*** (not to the probe!) for having it applied the next times.*
     At the Mainsail UI for example there's a little button you can use for saving the changes you made while adjusting the offset on the fly.
 It shows a floppy disk symbol next to "SAVE" and a small arrow next to it.
 When you click on that arrow, a context menu opens up and you can choose whether to save your changes to the probe or the endstop as the following screenshot shows.
     ![Mainsail UI save offset button](../assets/images/mainsail_save-z-offset.jpg)
     So when doing so, choose "TO ENDSTOP" for saving the new z-offset value for printing your perfect first layer next time.
+After doing so, execute a "SAVE_CONFIG".

 ??? tip "Using The Probe As A Virtual Endstop"